 - A prospective investor provides documentation that is clearly or seemingly fraudulent and is evasive in responding to requests for clarification. - After establishing a new Investor relationship, an IA becomes aware of a negative news report alleging that Investor is involved in a corruption scheme regarding a certain amount of money, or payments to a certain jurisdiction.
 Shortly thereafter, Investor seeks to invest the same or a substantially similar amount of money in the fund.
-The funds will originate from a bank in the jurisdiction in which the corrupt activity allegedly occurred. - After onboarding an individual Investor, the Investor adds their spouse as a POA.
-Subsequently, the spouse becomes a sanctioned individual, and the IA terminates the POA's authority.
-However, the IA becomes aware during interactions with the Investor that the Investor continues to provide fund information to the spouse, and that the spouse is providing pass-through instructions. - An employee of an IA overhears another employee explaining the types of transactions and other activity that will be flagged by the IA as suspicious and suggesting to the client how to document or structure investments to avoid detection.
+The funds will originate from a bank in the jurisdiction in which the corrupt activity allegedly occurred. - An investor seeks to divest, and to use the entire proceeds to purchase digital assets and physical gold.
+The investor has not previously expressed any interest in such assets and, during discussions with the fund, cannot articulate an understanding of digital assets or a legitimate business (or other) reason for divestment. - An employee of an IA overhears another employee explaining the types of transactions and other activity that will be flagged by the IA as suspicious and suggesting to the client how to document or structure investments to avoid detection.